brbrr/urbantz-test/README.md

 ### Reports

-Reports are automatically generated in the `./reports` folder after each test run. run `npm run test:report` to open the report in the browser.
+Reports are automatically generated in the `./reports` folder after each test run.
+Run `npm run test:report` to open the report in the browser.